Mikapall/Demon-s-Souls-SL1-Repository/index.md

 If you are streaming or recording an entire run (start to finish), please provide timestamps as the mods are expecting to check boss kills.
 Not taking the time to do so will just cause the verification to have a longer wait.

-> "*" Unless you are going for a run with the typical 'Any%' rule set.
-This is only applicable to speedrunning.
+/* _Unless you are going for a run with the typical 'Any%' rule set.
+This is only applicable to speedrunning._
-Check if this is okay with the @Mods before you start the run, just incase there’s any issues and so you don’t have to potential re-do the run correctly because of a misunderstanding.